Why Is My Dog Losing Hair? Common Causes and Skin Care Routines

 Poor diet can cause hair loss in dogs.
 When dogs do not receive an adequate and balanced diet, their bodies may lack the essential nutrients necessary for healthy hair growth.
 Dog hair loss due to nutritional deficiencies can manifest as thinning hair, brittle or dull coat, or patches of hair loss.

 - Post-clipping alopecia:

-This can occur to any dog, but commonly seen in densely-coated breeds like Alaskan malamute, Siberian husky, Pomeranians or the short coated breeds like Greyhounds, Whippets, Italian Greyhounds.
+This can occur to any dog but is commonly seen in densely-coated breeds like an Alaskan malamute, Siberian husky, and Pomeranians or the short-coated breeds like Greyhounds, Whippets, and Italian Greyhounds.
 After a dog is clipped, such as in preparation for surgery, some individuals may experience slow hair regrowth and develop bald spots.

 - Pressure sores:

 Older or giant breeds of dogs can be susceptible to developing pressure sores in areas where bony parts, such as the elbow, come into contact with hard surfaces.
 Over time, this constant pressure and friction can lead to thickened skin, hair loss, and the formation of calluses.